 Read Full Biography

-- TPG Capital in its takeover of the existing assets of the Abraaj Group’s $1 billion Global Healthcare Fund.
+- TPG Growth in its takeover of the existing assets of the Abraaj Group’s $1 billion Global Healthcare Fund.

 - Pitney Bowes in the sale of its global production mail business to Platinum Equity.